 20 September marks World Gynecologic Oncology Day, a time to raise awareness about gynecological cancers.
 Early detection is key for prevention and control of many cancer types.
 Urine can act as a potential sample type to screen more women.

 June marks Men's Health Month.
 Urine contains several biomarker candidates for Prostate Cancer (PCa) including prostate cancer cells, DNA, RNA, proteins, exosomes and other small molecules.
-Download our latest white paper, which gives an in-depth report of the current status and potential of...
+Read more about prostate cancer and urine .

 June 15 to 21 marked Cervical Cancer Awareness Week.
 Check out our latest infographic to learn some quick and interesting facts about cervical cancer.
 HPV urine sampling can change the way cervical cancer is detected and monitored.